stvim/Codingame-in-swift/CodingameTemplate/HowTo.docc/HowTo.md

 ### Actions to prepare a new working place

-- In Project, create a new Target named XXX
+- In Project, create a new Target named XXX, and *Include XCTests*
 - In its properties, add the framework CodingameCommon in the 'framework and libraries'
 - Move the 2 groups XXX and XXXTests into an appropriate parent Group
 - In XXX group, create a swift code file named exerciceAAA